exonum/exonum-doc/src/advanced/consensus/requests.md

-For each sent request, the node stores a `RequestState` structure, which includes the number of request attempts made and a list of nodes that have the required information.
+For each sent request, the node stores a `RequestState` structure, which includes the number of request attempts made and a list of nodes that should have the required information.
 When the requested info is obtained, the node deletes `RequestState` for the corresponding request (cancels request).